SylvainCatillon/MacGyverMaze/README.md

 # MazeGyver
 A simple 2D maze game, using PyGame.
-You're playing [MacGyver](https://www.youtube.com/watch?v=lc8RFPZUkiQ), who is stucked in a maze.
+You're playing [MacGyver](https://www.youtube.com/watch?v=lc8RFPZUkiQ), who is stuck in a maze.
 The exit is watched by a keeper.
 You have to collect three items placed randomly on the map: a bottle of ether, a needle and a plastic tube.
 Then, you can make a syringe and send the keeper to sleep.
 If you reach the exit without the items, you die.

 # Getting started
-Use the requirment.txt to install the needed package:
+Use the requirement.txt to install the needed package:
 `pip install -r requirements.txt`

 # Config